ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 ***Enabling HA/DRS on management and capacity clusters***

-Now that shared storage is set up, you need to enable HA and DRS to provide extra protection and load balancing capabilities to the VMs on the management cluster.
+Now that shared storage is set up, you need to enable HA and DRS to provide extra protection and load-balancing capabilities to the VMs on the management cluster.

 1. Go to the vSphere web client.
 * Select Manage, Settings for the management cluster.